Amazon Leo

+As of July 2026, Amazon Leo has launched 396 production satellites.

 History

 Founding to prototype launch

 In April 2019, Amazon officials announced that they would fund and deploy Project Kuiper, a large satellite constellation, to provide broadband internet service.
 Officials said the project would "offer broadband service through partnerships with other companies", including to "tens of millions of people who lack basic access to broadband internet", although it remains unclear whether service will be offered directly to consumers.

 The president of Kuiper Systems, Rajeev Badyal, was a former vice president of SpaceX's Starlink satellite internet constellation.
 Fired by Elon Musk in 2018, Badyal soon afterward started Kuiper along with other ex-SpaceX employees.

 In December 2019, it was reported that Amazon was asking the FCC to waive requirements (e.g., to have applied by 2016) that SpaceX and OneWeb had to follow in order to get their large satellite internet constellations licensed.

 In July 2020, Amazon received FCC authorization to orbit a constellation of 3,236 satellites, provided, among other conditions, that they not interfere with previously authorized satellite ventures.
 Company officials said they would spend $10 billion on the effort.
 It was expected to take up to a decade to fully deploy all 3,236 planned satellites.

 In December 2020, Amazon unveiled a low-cost flat-panel user terminal antenna for the Project Kuiper system.
 It is a Ka-band phased-array antenna that is much smaller than traditional designs for antennas that operate at 17–30 GHz.
 The antenna will be ~30 cm in width and is expected to support up to 400 megabits per second of data bandwidth at less than 20% of the cost of traditional state-of-the-art flat-panel antennas.
 Amazon also announced that they intend to be "launch agnostic" and would not plan to exclusively use launch capacity from Jeff Bezos' Blue Origin company, but rather were open to launch capability offers from all providers.